fgmnts/w3c-offline-html-validator/README.md

 ### **Enabling/Disabling Validation**

 - **Toggle Validation**:
-  - Click the **"HTML Validator"** status bar item to enable or disable validation.
+  - Click the **"W3C"** status bar item to enable or disable validation.
 - **Persistent Setting**:
   - The validation state is saved globally and persists across sessions.
+- **Real-time Updates**:
+  - Status bar updates immediately when you make changes to HTML files.
+  - Validation state resets when code is modified, showing current status.

 ---